danomatika/SpeedPitch/README.md

 Acknowledgments
 ---------------

 This project has been developed as part of the Nix Wie Raus!
-Fahrrad Kunst Sommer exhibition, Karlsruhe Germany 2021.
+Fahrrad Kunst Sommer exhibition at the BBK in Karlsruhe Germany 2021.

 https://www.bbk-karlsruhe.de/fahrrad-kunst-sommer/